bappasahabapi/bappasahabapi/README.md

 I completed my undergrad on Computer Science & Engineering at [RMSTU](https://rmstu.ac.bd/).
 Besides tech, I'm also fairly invested in movies, reading, playing, and traveling.

-> 💡 I'm open to new opportunities in the domain of frontend engineering, systems, and micro-services.
+> 💡 I'm open to new opportunities in the domain of fullstack engineering, systems, and micro-services.

 ### 🪴 My Tech!